ponylang/pony-tutorial/CONTRIBUTING.md

 Please note, that by submitting any content to the Pony Tutorial book you are agreeing that it can be licensed under our [license](LICENSE.md).
-Furthermore, you are testifying that you own the copyright to the submitted content and indemnify Pony Patterns from any copyright claim that might result from your not being the authorized copyright holder.
+Furthermore, you are testifying that you own the copyright to the submitted content and indemnify Pony Tutorial from any copyright claim that might result from your not being the authorized copyright holder.

 ## How the tutorial is organized